There´s NO free WiFi in Cuba! And Snapchat is blocked.

 By October 2016 there are more than 200 Wifi spots in Cuba.

-My personal favourites in Havana was at the bar at Hotel Florida where you can sit inside aircon, and on the Rooftop of Ambos Mundos Hotel ( A famous Hemmingway hangout and with the fastest Wifi connection i found in Havana).
+My personal favorite in Havana was at the bar at Hotel Florida where you can sit inside aircon and on the Rooftop of Ambos Mundos Hotel ( A famous Hemmingway hang out, and with the fastest Wifi connection I found in Havana).

-You can use the normal ETECSA Wifi card at both hotels, and none of the hotel’s own wifi connection
+You can use the standard ETECSA Wifi card at both hotels, and none of the hotel’s own wifi connection.